-Gastric bypass surgery is considered one of the premier options for those that are struggling with obesity.
-It has a very high weight loss success rate, along with excellent health outcomes that can lead to partial or complete cures of diabetes, sleep apnea, and other obesity related diseases.
+Struggling with weight gain after gastric bypass surgery?
+The roux-en-y gastric bypass has long been one of the premier weight loss surgery options to treat obesity.
+Bypass procedure has a very high weight loss success rate, along with excellent health outcomes that can lead to partial or complete cures for diabetes, sleep apnea, and other obesity-related diseases.

 Weight Gain After Gastric Bypass Surgery

-But as effective as Roux-en-Y gastric bypass is, it is not a magic.
-A small percentage of individuals that undergo the treatment will find that they struggle with weight gain after gastric bypass surgery, and when they do it can be both disheartening – and potentially dangerous – for the patient.
+As effective as Roux-en-Y gastric bypass is, it is not magic.
+About 50% of bariatric patients regain some of the excess weight after two years following the operation.
+However, only a small percentage (5%) of individuals that undergo gastric bypass surgery “gained a lot of it back.”
+When this happens, it can be both disheartening – and potentially dangerous – for the patient.

 - Lack of Exercise

 - Stretching of Stomach Pouch (Allowing More Food)